Stop Dieting and Lose Weight

-Why am I so absolutely Frustrated with Dieting, Losing Weight?
-Why am I begging you to Stop Dieting?
+Why am I so absolutely frustrated with dieting, and losing weight?
+Why am I begging you to stop dieting?

 Overweight and Obesity in the U.S.

 - 68.8% of adults are overweight or obese; 35.7% are obese.
 Almost 70% of people are overweight!
 Hello?
 This is crazy!

 - 31.8% of children and adolescents are overweight or obese; 16.9% are obese.
 Could there be a correlation between the type of food that we eat and why we find it so hard to ‘lose weight?
 Is it possible that losing weight is such rocket science that we need experts over and over telling us how to eat?!
 Do we really need a Ph.D. to figure this stuff out?!